alexdean201/TestScoreGuide/scores/grade11math.md

 </div>
 <div class="accordion" markdown="1">

-### Standard Not Met (Level 1): 2280–2542 {#desc-not-met}
+### Level 1: 2118–2542 {#desc-not-met}

-The student did not meet the grade eleven standard for mathematics and did not demonstrate readiness for future coursework.
+The student did not meet the high school standard for mathematics and did not demonstrate readiness for future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Early Assessment Program (EAP) Status: Not demonstrating readiness for mathematics college-level coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is not yet demonstrating readiness for mathematics college-level coursework.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see what the student needs to do to enroll in a CSU or CCC.

 </div>

 ## Student Achievement by Claim

 The student’s results are also reported out into the three claims (i.e., areas) that together make up mathematics: Concepts and Procedures, Problem Solving and Modeling/Data Analysis, and Communicating Reasoning.
-These three claims are based on [California’s academic standards](http://www.cde.ca.gov/be/st/ss/index.asp), which describe the knowledge and skills students are expected to learn in grade eleven.
+These three claims are based on [Washington's learning standards](http://www.k12.wa.us/CurriculumInstruct/default.aspx), which describe the knowledge and skills students are expected to learn in high school.

 If the student received a score of “No Score Available” for any claims/, this means he or she did not complete enough items to receive a score in that area.

-To view a description of the student’s achievement level claim (i.e., area), select either **Above Standard**, **Near Standard**, or **Below Standard** from the student-level selections available in the table below.
+To view a description of the student’s achievement level claim (i.e., area), select either **Above Standard**, **At/Near Standard**, or **Below Standard** from the student-level selections available in the table below.

 <div class="by-claim concepts">
 	<div class="claim">